2 Timothy 4

 Paul is describing his first Roman trial (likely his first hearing before a magistrate).
 No lawyer, no friend, no supporter stood with him.
 Everyone abandoned him.
 But instead of bitterness, Paul moves immediately to what matters: "Notwithstanding the Lord stood with me."
 The conjunction is stark.
 Men forsook.
 The Lord did not.
 That reversal is everything.

 Paul speaks of being "delivered out of the mouth of the lion."
 This likely refers to his trial.
-He was facing execution (the "mouth of the lion") and was delivered - not from death, but through it, into the hands of God.
-True deliverance, in Paul's thinking, is not always escape from danger.
-It is the Lord standing with you inside danger.
+He was facing execution (the "mouth of the lion") and was delivered - through it, into the hands of God.
+Deliverance means the Lord standing with you inside danger.

 2 Timothy 4:19-22Greet Prisca and Aquila.
 Grace Be With You.